ColinOrr/colinorr.github.io/_posts/2017-10-18-entity-framework-sql-like.md

 ✔ Works with all databases supported by EF

 Disadvantages:
-𝘟 No in-memory version for unit testing
+✘ No in-memory version for unit testing
-𝘟 Cannot be mixed with standard LINQ to make more complex queries
+✘ Cannot be mixed with standard LINQ to make more complex queries
-𝘟 Uses magic strings that won't survive a refactor and aren't type checked
+✘ Uses magic strings that won't survive a refactor and aren't type checked
-𝘟 Has a rather verbose syntax for passing parameters
+✘ Has a rather verbose syntax for passing parameters

 ## Option 2: SQL Functions